sorenmacbeth/flambo/README.md

 <a name="rdd-persistence">
 ### RDD Persistence

 Spark provides the ability to persist (or cache) a dataset in memory across operations.
 Spark’s cache is fault-tolerant – if any partition of an RDD is lost, it will automatically be recomputed using the transformations that originally created it.
-Caching is a key tool for iterative algorithms and fast interactive use, so flambo provides the functions `f/persist` and `f/cache` to mark an RDD to be persisted. `f/persist` sets the storage level of an RDD to persist its values across operations after the first time it is computed.
+Caching is a key tool for iterative algorithms and fast interactive use, so, mirroring Spark, flambo provides the functions `f/persist` and `f/cache` to mark an RDD to be persisted. `f/persist` sets the storage level of an RDD to persist its values across operations after the first time it is computed.
 Storage levels are available in the `flambo.api/STORAGE-LEVELS` map.
 This can only be used to assign a new storage level if the RDD does not have a storage level set already. `cache` is a convenience function for using the default storage level, 'MEMORY_ONLY'.

 ```clojure
 (ns com.fire.kingdom.flambit